dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 list(some_data_without_cursor_value())
 ```

-If you want to load data that includes rows without the cursor path or `None` values there are two options:
+To process a data set where some records do not include the incremental cursor path or where the values at the cursor path are `None,` there are the following four options:

+1. Configure the incremental load to raise an exception in case there is a row where the cursor path is missing or has the value `None` using `incremental(..., on_cursor_value_missing="raise")`.
+This is the default behavior.
+2. Configure the incremental load to tolerate the missing cursor path and `None` values using `incremental(..., on_cursor_value_missing="include")`.
+3. Configure the incremental load to exclude the missing cursor path and `None` values using `incremental(..., on_cursor_value_missing="exclude")`.
-1. Before the incremental processing begins: Ensure that the incremental field is present and transform the values at the incremental cursor to a value different from `None` .
+4. Before the incremental processing begins: Ensure that the incremental field is present and transform the values at the incremental cursor to a value different from `None`.
 [See docs below](#transform-records-before-incremental-processing)
-2. Configure the incremental load to tolerate the missing cursor path and `None` values using `incremental(..., on_cursor_value_missing="include")`.

-Example:
+Here is an example of including rows where the incremental cursor value is missing or `None`:
 ```py
 @dlt.resource
 def some_data(updated_at=dlt.sources.incremental("updated_at", on_cursor_value_missing="include")):